Dunderpatrullen: 2007 - 2014

 Three years later in 2010, they would deliver their second release with the EP Fan, vad han skrek när vi åt pizza här sist!.
-Soon after, they would release their second album the same year with Anologa Steroider.
+Soon after, they would release their second album the same year: Anologa Steroider.
 Afterwards, band member Magnus Lemon would leave to be succeeded by Patrik Andersson who is still with the band to this day.

 In 2012, Dunderpatrullen released their first music video for the song Arga Leken, which attracted the attention of other artists covering the song.
-That same year, they released their single Oj, Vilken Överraskning!.
-Which caught the attention of Swedish television and radio host Adam Alsing and Daniel Breitholtz, a former idol judge, resulting in a record deal.
+That same year, they released their single Oj, Vilken Överraskning!, which caught the attention of Swedish television and radio host Adam Alsing and Daniel Breitholtz, a former idol judge, resulting in a record deal.

 In 2013, the band announced their new and fourth member, Erik Sjöstrand, who was formerly a member of the bitpop band Bossfight.
-The following year in 2014, the band released its third album, keygeneration, and would go on to perform the album for many shows around Europe.
+The following year in 2014, the band released its third album, Keygeneration, and would go on to perform the album for many shows around Europe.